Ztoc/LiveSearch_JS-HTMl-CSS/README.md

 <br/><br/>
 Please note: You need to write the code and complete this task yourself.<br/>
-Copy/pasted code from StackOverflow, Github or other sources will be disqualified.<br/>
+Copy/pasted code from ChatGPT, StackOverflow, Github or other sources will be disqualified.<br/>
 And do not forget that your code should be bug free, otherwise it would be rejected!

 **Good Luck and have fun!**